WISDEM/WISDEM/docs/wisdem/turbine_costsse/tutorial.rst

 See the full source for this example on `Github <https://github.com/WISDEM/WISDEM/blob/master/examples/nrel_csm/mass_and_cost.py>`_.

-Tutorial for Turbine Component Costs Using NREL_CSM (2015)
+Tutorial for Turbine Component Costs Using the NREL_CSM (2015)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As an example of estimating turbine component costs (only), if the component masses are already known, using the 2015 update of the NREL Cost and Scaling Model (CSM), let us simulate the NREL 5MW Reference Model :cite:`FAST2009`.